spreto/pwl2limodsat/README.md

 ## Usage

-In the following command, **pwl2limodsat** take as input file *file*.pwl and produces output *file*.out:
+In the following command, **pwl2limodsat** takes as input file *file.pwl* and produces output *file.out*:

 > pwl2limodsat file.pwl

-A .pwl file may have two configurations: for truncated linear functions or for general rational McNaughton functions in regional format.
-Also, commented linear begin with *c*.
+A .pwl file may have two configurations: truncated linear functions and general rational McNaughton functions in regional format.
+Commented lineas begin with *c*.
 Examples are found in folder *tests/*.